 Ida Bell Robinson grew up in Pensacola, Florida, the seventh of twelve children born to Robert and Annie Bell.
 After her conversion as a teenager at an evangelistic street meeting, she led prayer services in homes.
 In 1909 she married Oliver Robinson, and they soon relocated to Philadelphia for better employment opportunities.
 She did street evangelism in Philadelphia under the auspices of The United Holy Church of America.
 In 1919, the church ordained her and appointed her to a small mission church, where she was successful in pastoral ministry and itinerant evangelism.

-James Weldon Johnson, composer, social critic, and civil rights activist, was born of Bahamian immigrant parents in Jacksonville, Florida on June 17, 1871.
+James Weldon Johnson, composer, diplomat, social critic, and civil rights activist, was born of Bahamian immigrant parents in Jacksonville, Florida on June 17, 1871.
 Instilled with the value of education by his father, James, a waiter, and teacher-mother, Helen, Johnson excelled at the Stanton School in Jacksonville.
-In 1889 he entered Atlanta University, graduating in 1894.
+In 1889 he entered Atlanta University in Georgia, graduating in 1894.

 In 1896, Johnson began to study law in Thomas Ledwith’s law office in Jacksonville, Florida.
 In 1898, Ledwith considered Johnson ready to take the Florida bar exam.
 After a grueling two hour exam, Johnson was given a pass and admitted to the bar.
 One examiner expressed his anguish by bolting from the room and stating “Well, I can’t forget he’s a nigger; and I’ll be damned if I’ll stay here to see him admitted.”
 In 1898, Johnson became one of only a handful of black attorneys in the state.